EconometricInstitute/feb22012-programming-website/data/week3/index.md

 <pages-in-this-section></pages-in-this-section>

 The table of contents above lists the topics of the third week of the course.
+By the end of this week, you should:
+- understand the different types of errors that you can encounter.
+- be comfortable debugging code using a debugger and print statements.
+- be able to write a method, and add it to your programming toolbox
+- be able to use lists to more easily store data